frankframework/frank-manual/docs/source/testing/ladybug/edit/edit.rst

    .. image:: editDescription.jpg

 #.
 You are in the same tab (number 1).
 Click the uppermost "Pipeline" node (number 2).
-Edit the description to be `sutArchive, call to real archive stubbed`.
+Edit the description to be :code:`sutArchive, call to real archive stubbed`.
 Press "Save" (number 4) and "Close" (number 5).
 The following screen appears:

    .. image:: afterDescriptionAdded.jpg

 #.
 Select the topmost node (number 1).
 Press "Refresh" (number 2).
-Now you see two test scripts about "sutArchive".
-One of them has stub strategy "Never", the other has stub strategy "Always".
+Now you see two test scripts about "sutArchive", both having their description (number 3).
 #.
 Press "Download all" (number 4).
 Then stop the Frank!framework.
 #.
 Now we change our System Under Test.
 It is the simplified electronic archive with a portal that calls the real electronic archive.
 We change the real electronic archive.
-In your project directory, open file `classes/Configuration.xml`.
-Edit the name of the included file to become `externalModified.xml`, as shown:
+In your project directory, open file :code:`classes/Configuration.xml`.
+Edit the name of the included file to become :code:`externalModified.xml`, as shown:

    .. code-block:: xml
       :emphasize-lines: 3